NAPO-CT “Above and Beyond” Founder’s Award presented by Judith Ann Kirk, Founder

 At the beginning of 2020, NAPO-CT members felt like they were launched into outer space – floating around aimlessly.
 We had no idea what was ahead for us during the pandemic or how long it would last.
 It is truly comforting to know that someone is willing to step up, do the research, take over the controls, and glide this spaceship to its docking station.
 Bonnie certainly went Above and Beyond when confronted with the uncertainty of handling monthly meetings and our annual conference, NERCPO.
 She was willing to do the research, to learn, and to set the wheels in motion.
 All of us benefited from having Bonnie on our team.

 2021 – Jan Baltrush

 2021 was a time to honor Jan Baltrush for her quiet, unassuming volunteer service over the years.
-Jan joined NAPO-CT in 2010 and became an integral part of every NAPO-CT outreach program from GO Month, IKEA, Contests and Journey Home Warehouse Makeover.
+Jan joined NAPO-CT in 2010 and became an integral part of every NAPO-CT outreach program from GO Month, IKEA, Contests, and Journey Home Warehouse Makeover.
 In 2018, she accepted the request to serve on the Board as Membership Director, a position she held for three years.
-She re-established the Ask the Organizer Panel for new members, resurrected the Mentoring Program, devoted time and energy to connecting with guests, and always willing to chat with potential members.
+She re-established the Ask the Organizer Panel for new members, resurrected the Mentoring Program, devoted time and energy to connecting with guests, and was always willing to chat with potential members.
 As we look back over the years, NAPO-CT is truly thankful for the chance to get to know Jan personally and professionally, and we appreciate all she does to exhibit the inclusiveness of NAPO-CT.

 2020 – Leslie Raycraft